rollup/rollupjs.org/guide/en/02-tutorial.md

 }
 ```

-We can then pass both entry points to the rollup build, and set a folder to output to with the `--dir` option (also passing the experimental flags):
+We can then pass both entry points to the rollup build, and instead of an output file we set a folder to output to with the `--dir` option (also passing the experimental flags):

 ```bash
 rollup src/main.js src/main2.js -f cjs --dir dist --experimentalCodeSplitting --experimentalDynamicImport